blue-oil/blueoil/docs/converter/supported_ops.md

     - **Do not** support `kernel depth = 1`.
 - **[tf.concat](https://www.tensorflow.org/versions/r1.15/api_docs/python/tf/concat)**
     - **Do not** support concat of mixed data types (e.g., quantized values and float values).
+    - If inputs are quantized, requires `Each input channel size = multiple of 32`.
 - **[tf.layers.Conv2D](https://www.tensorflow.org/versions/r1.15/api_docs/python/tf/layers/Conv2D)**
     - Support only convolution `2D`.
-    - Requires `kernel size = 1x1` or `3x3`.
-    - Requires `Input/output channel size = multiple of 32`, otherwise zero padding is used.
     - **Do not** support transpose.
+    - Requires `kernel size = 1x1` or `3x3` or `5x5`.
+    - Requires `Input channel size = multiple of 32`, otherwise zero padding is used.
+    - If output is quantized by later operations, `Output channel size = multiple of 32`, otherwise output channel size is free from limitation (but performance will be worse).
 - **[tf.nn.depth_to_space](https://www.tensorflow.org/versions/r1.15/api_docs/python/tf/nn/depth_to_space)**
     - Requires `depth of input = multiple of kernel_size^2 * 32`.
 - **[tf.nn.fused_batch_norm](https://www.tensorflow.org/versions/r1.15/api_docs/python/tf/nn/fused_batch_norm)**
-    - Batch normalization just before quantization is folded with quantization.
     - Currently this function is only used by threshold skipping optimization pass for recursively calculating thresholds of the skipping patterns.
 - **[tf.linalg.matmul](https://www.tensorflow.org/versions/r1.15/api_docs/python/tf/linalg/matmul)**
     - **Do not** support `scalar`.